pedroapero/MoCObench-MPI-metaheuristic/README.md

 mpic++ MUBQPEval-heuristic-par.cpp

 ##Execution
-mpirun -np [number of processes] ./a.out instance.dat
+mpirun -np [number of processes] ./a.out instance.dat [solutions pool size]

+The larger the number of solutions to send to the workers, the later the filtering.
+The smaller the number of solutions, the more important the losses in communication time.

 ##Interruption
 To interrupt the process and display efficiency informations, send a SIGUSR1 to mpirun's process: